 Child Study Workshop 22-23

-The Child Study Workshop is an online facilitated community of practice for school-based Child Study Leads and teachers who are leading the implementation of Child Study in their schools.
+The Child Study Workshop is an online facilitated practice group for school-based Child Study Leads and teachers who are leading the implementation of Child Study in their schools.
 Please note that participants must have previously completed NCMPS Child Study Training to be eligible for this workshop.
 You will be prompted to enter the date of your training after completing registration.

 Participants of this workshop will: